MarkBind/markbind/docs/userGuide/contentAuthoring.md

 - `styles.css` : Contains custom styles
 - `scripts.js` : Contains custom javascript

-These files will be automatically appended to a page upon generation, allowing you to quickly apply styles to a batch of pages at once.
+These files will be automatically appended to a page upon generation.

 Layouts can be found in `_markbind/layouts`.
 Markbind will generate a default layout with blank files in `_markbind/layouts/default`.
 The default layout is automatically applied to every single page.